HCSL Publications

 Snapshot

-2. Chatzimichail T. Enteral Nutrition Design [Poster Presentation].
-ASPEN Nutrition Science and Practice Conference, Seattle, Washington, March 26-29, 2022.
+2. Chatzimichail T. Enteral Nutritional Design.
+Poster Presented at: ASPEN Nutrition Science and Practice Conference; March 26-29, 2022; Seattle, Washington.

 Abstract